 Sex Addiction Counseling Can Help You Heal

 Sex addicts experience very difficult and complex challenges.
-As a Marriage and Family Therapist and Certified Sex Addiction Therapist Candidate at Meraki Counseling, I have treated the wide range of issues that sex addicts struggle with.
+As a Marriage and Family Therapist and Certified Sex Addiction Therapist in Glendora, Pasadena, and Long Beach, CA, I have treated the wide range of issues that sex addicts struggle with.
 I combine my extensive experience providing sex addiction treatment with a compassionate and direct approach.
 Whether you have recently discovered you may be struggling with addiction or have been struggling with this for decades, counseling can help you better understand and manage your compulsive sexual behaviors.

 When you work with a therapist who truly understands the complexities of sex addiction, it can be easier to recognize and work through the underlying causes beneath your addiction.
 In our sessions, I provide a safe space for you to address your specific needs, concerns, and what you hope to get out of our work together.
 My style is mindful, collaborative, and direct.
 While I will meet you where you are at with compassion, empathy, and accountability, I will also challenge you.
 Additionally, I use a strength-based approach to help you recognize what has helped you remain resilient despite all the bullshit life has thrown your way.